Freedom Drive planned for July 4 in Laurel

 LAUREL- A Freedom Drive is planned for July 4 in Laurel.
 Organizers say people will decorate their cars and drive a planned route through town.

-Organizers Peggy Miller and Eric Olson said the Freedom Drive is to celebrate our country.
-It is also to honor veterans, founding fathers and first responders.
+Organizers Peggy Miller and Eric Olson say the Freedom Drive is to celebrate our country.
+It is also to honor veterans, Founding Fathers and first responders.

 Co-Organizer Peggy Miller said, "To me, this is my part.
 I have family members who served.
 I am a VFW auxiliary member.
 I know I can participate in that way also.
 But mostly, to be a good citizen and to stand up and to use our freedoms and our rights and to preserve them."